MarijaAvramovic/rock_paper_scissors/README.md

 - 5th round will check the points for each player and declare a winner

-First understood the task then wrote a pseudocode and after started with code.
+First I understood the task then wrote a pseudocode and after started with code.

 I used an external JavaScript file with no elements in html.
 This game is played entirely via the console.